For the first time in seven years of travel, I experienced a theft on Koh Lanta.

 It was obvious that they even felt a little bad and didn’t want to push their luck too much.

-The police never asked me a single pertinent question such as what time the crime happened.
-Watching the two cops type up a report was like watching a blind third-grader lead a deaf second-grader in an English lesson.
+The police in Koh Lanta never asked me a single pertinent question such as what time the crime happened.
+Watching the two cops type up a report was like watching a blind third-grader lead a deaf second-grader in a typing lesson.
 After one spent over five minutes trying to locate the passport number on my passport, I finally blurted it out in Thai for them.

 It’s clear to me that the small communities here on the island fend for themselves and handle justice internally.
 They have to do so.